Ginzburg-Landau model energy minimization

 cpc = length(grid.cells[1].nodes)

-caches = [ThreadCache(dpc, cpc, copy(cvP), ModelParams(α, G), elpotential) for t in 1:nthreads()]
+caches = [TaskCache(dpc, cpc, copy(cvP), ModelParams(α, G), elpotential) for _ in 1:ntasks]

-return LandauModel(dofvector, dofhandler, boundaryconds, threadindices, caches)
+return LandauModel(dofvector, dofhandler, boundaryconds, colors, caches)

 endMain.LandauModelutility to quickly save a model